ibm-cloud-docs/vpc/about-contract.md

 ```
 {: screen}

-If the workload provider expects `env` variables from the deployer, `docker-compose.yaml` and use the following snippet as an example:
+If the workload provider expects `env` variables from the deployer, use the following snippet as an example:
 ```sh
 environment:
   KEY1: "${Value1}"